logzio/logz-docs/_source/logzio_collections/_prometheus-sources/nodejs-custom-metrics.md

 For more information on each of these metrics, see the OpenTelemetry [documentation](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/api.md).

-To add a required metric to your code, copy and paste the required metric code to your application:
+To add a required metric to your code, copy and paste the required metric code to your application, placing it after the initialization code:

 ###### Counter